BazzaCuda/MinimalistMediaPlayerX/README.md

 Although there are a lot of keyboard controls, the alphabetic letters have been applied intuitively.
 The action description will therefore help to associate the action with the letter.

+Many of these controls also apply to the `Image & Thumbnail Browser`.
+However, in some cases, the `Image & Thumbnail Browser` uses a different key for the action described below than what the ``Main Media Window`` uses //(e.g `[5]` vs `[F5]` for screenshots)//.
+Also, the `Image & Thumbnail Browser` has additional key controls specific to managing your image library which are not available in the `Main Media Window`.
+Refer to the `Ctrl-[H]` Help Panel in both the `Main Media Window` and in the `Image & Thumbnail Browser` if you're unsure.
+In both cases, the Help Panel can be left open while you use the full functionality of `MMP`, in order to help you learn the many controls available to you.

 Control | Action
 ------- | ------
-`Ctrl-H`                | toggle the `[H]`elp panel listing all the keyboard and mouse functions `ESCape`                | exit `[F]`ullscreen mode, or exit the app if not in `[F]`ullscreen mode.
+`Ctrl-H`                | toggle the `[H]`elp panel listing all the keyboard and mouse functions `Shift-\`               | display the `MMP` config dialog `ESCape`                | exit `[F]`ullscreen mode, or exit the app if not in `[F]`ullscreen mode.
 Also closes all popup dialog boxes and messages
 `SPACEBAR`              | pause/resume playback of audio/video. pause/resume slideshow of images
 `Right-Click`           | pause/resume playback of audio/video. pause/resume slideshow of images